adi1090x/plymouth-themes/README.md

 </p>

 ### FYI
-+ Working on 60 more themes, will update soon.
++ Working on 40 more themes, will update soon.
 + Created and tested on machine with 1366x768 resolution.
++ Not tested on *encrypted* machines.
 + Yeah, that's how *quarantine* going on :grin:.
 + Stay Home - Stay Safe, Help Fighting CORONA.